PetrKryslUCSD/FinEtools.jl/docs/field.md

 ## Abstract  Field

 The assumption is that a field has one set of degrees of freedom per node or per element.
 For simplicity we will refer to the nodes and elements as entities.
-It assumes that concrete  subtypes of the abstract field  have the following data:
+It assumes that concrete  subtypes of the abstract field  have the following data, one row per entity:

 - `values::FMat{T}`: Array of the values of the degrees of freedom, one row  for each entity.
 All the arrays below have the same dimensions as this one.
 - `dofnums::FIntMat`: Array  of the numbers of the free degrees of freedom.
 If the degree of freedom is fixed (prescribed), the corresponding entry is zero.